Oh, you want that new foundation? Great! What’s your skin tone?

 Helping our friends and loved ones choose the right colors is usually easier than choosing our own, so we put together some tips to help you out.

-Start with Your Surface Color
+Start with your Skin Surface Color

 When determining your skin tone, you actually need to figure out two things: